viktorchernev/DescribeDocumentation/documentation.github/DescribeGrammar-decorators.md

-Decorators basically are some text enclosed in curly brackets - ```{``` and ```}```.
-Decorators are used to add different kind of data to items - weather it is additional text or instruction to change the color of the item or add a particular icon image.
+Decorators are basically some text enclosed in curly brackets - ```{``` and ```}```.
+Decorators are used to add different kinds of data to items - whether it is additional text or an instruction to change the color or the style of the item or even more <!--or add a particular icon image-->.
 Decorators can either be simple ones, consisting of just a key, or complex ones, consisting of a key and a value, delimited by a pipe symbol ```|```.
+(Decorators can even be ternary ones consisting of a name, key and value, again delimited by a pipe symbol, although those have not been implemented yet).

 A list of decorators and instructions for their use follows.
 However, in the Describe language grammar, a decorator is just some text in curly brackets.
-What a particular decorator will do is implemented in the particular translator, and if users are developing their own translators, they are free to implement their own decorators.
+What a particular decorator will do is implemented per translator, and if users are developing their own translators, they are free to implement their own decorators.

 * <span style="color:blue">**_empty_** ```{empty}```</span><br>
 The empty entry decorator is a simple decorator used to create empty entries.
 Those empty entries essentially act as new lines in lists.
 This decorator cannot be applied on an item that is a head of a production.